aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/training/megatron_lm_gpt.rst

 Initiating a Training Job
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To run the GPT example, first activate the Python virtual environment
+To run the GPT example, first activate the Python virtual environment,
-and change to the Megatron-LM package location:
+change to the Megatron-LM package location, and allow execute permission on the script:

 ::

    source ~/aws_neuron_venv_pytorch/bin/activate
    cd ~/aws-neuron-reference-for-megatron-lm/
+   chmod +x *.sh

 Next, run the parallel compilations of graphs in order to reduce
 compilation time during the actual run.

 ::

-   neuron_parallel_compile sh ./examples/pretrain_gpt3_6.7B_32layers_bf16.sh
+   neuron_parallel_compile ./examples/pretrain_gpt3_6.7B_32layers_bf16.sh

 This command performs a short trial run of the training script to
 extract graphs and then do parallel compilations on those graphs before